Confirm and cancel icons can be invisible if drawn selection extends beyond viewport border

 Currently I'm inclined to go with the first option, as it's easier to implement.

-#3 Updated by Sandeep Namilikonda almost 10 years ago
+#3 Updated by Sandeep Namilikonda about 10 years ago

 Ryan, I was able to make the cancel/confirm buttons appear within the rectangle.